COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 The main puzzle concept for this world is jumping puzzles.
 A jumping puzzle is a type of puzzle where there are a series of floating platforms and the player needs to jump between them.
 There are many variations of jumping puzzles; in games like Destiny 2 or Final Fantasy XIV, jumping puzzles are predominantly about how skilled the player is with the game's mechanics.

-// #figure(
+#figure(
-//   image("Images/kuganetower.jpg", width: 80%),
+  image("Images/kuganetower.jpg", width: 80%),
-//   caption: [Image of Kugane Tower, Final Fantasy XIV's hardest jumping puzzle, which requires a series of complex jumps to scale the outside of the tower.]
+  caption: [Image of Kugane Tower, Final Fantasy XIV's hardest jumping puzzle, which requires a series of complex jumps to scale the outside of the tower.]
-// )
+)
-[ENABLE IMAGE]

 However, as our game is in 2D, the world will focus more on jumping puzzles which requires you to traverse platforms in a specific order to reach the other side.
 For example, take Undertale's Hotland jumping puzzle, where standing on the steam vent, will make the player jump to the platform the arrow is pointing in, with some platforms having buttons in the middle which change the active steam vents, meaning when the player lands, the steam vents may point in an unexpected direction.

-// #figure(
+#figure(
-//   image("Images/hotland.jpg", width: 80%),
+  image("Images/hotland.jpg", width: 80%),
-//   caption: [Image of Undertale's Hotland jumping puzzle.]
+  caption: [Image of Undertale's Hotland jumping puzzle.]
-// )
+)
-[ENABLE IMAGE]

-//could write more here about more types of jumping puzzle

 Another puzzle concept which we aim to implement in the cloud world is light and reflection puzzles.
 An example of this is in Portal 2, in which the player must redirect lasers using "Discouragement Redirection Cubes" to a destination to power a device in the room.

-// #figure(
+#figure(
-//   image("Images/reflectioncube.jpg", width: 80%),
+  image("Images/reflectioncube.jpg", width: 80%),
-//   caption: [Image of a Discouragement Redirection Cube reflecting a laser.]
+  caption: [Image of a Discouragement Redirection Cube reflecting a laser.]
-// )
+)
-[ENABLE IMAGE]

 We could implement this with a number of mirrors which could be rotated by a series of switches, requiring the player to rotate the mirrors into the correct position, in order to open a door or move to another sky island.

 Finally, for the boss fight, one of the islands would contain a golden temple, and upon entering the player would meet the boss, beginning a boss fight on a temple in the clouds.
 This idea was inspired by both the Golden Temple at the end of Ma'habre in Fear and Hunger, where the player  fights a powerful enemy

-// #figure(
+#figure(
-//   image("Images/goldentemple.png", width: 80%),
+  image("Images/goldentemple.png", width: 80%),
-//   caption: [Image of the Ma'habre Golden Temple]
+  caption: [Image of the Ma'habre Golden Temple]
-// )
+)
-[ENABLE IMAGE]

 === Threat Intelligence World <Threat-intelligence-world-section>